khiteshpavani/khiteshpavani.github.io/Readme.txt

 README
+*NOTE: The package contains a small sample test data set of 64 images which can be tested using the already trained model.
+In order to do the training the original data set can be downloaded from the Kaggle Site.
+In order to perform testing on a small sample data set, simply run "python test.py"

 1) Download the NIH Chest X-ray Dataset from Kaggle into the data (presently empty) folder provided.
 2) For running training Run "python train.py"
 3) For running testing make sure the model ("my_saved_model.h5") is present in the folder and run "python test.py"